ummerukaya/EmployeeManagement/README.md

-A simple crud operational project using angular and .net core.
+A simple crud operational project using angular and asp.net core web api.